terraform-viettelidc/terraform-provider-vcloud/website/docs/d/cse_kubernetes_cluster.html.markdown

 ## Example Usage with ID

-The cluster ID identifies unequivocally the cluster within VCD, and can be obtained with the CSE Kubernetes Clusters UI Plugin, by selecting the desired cluster and obtaining the ID from the displayed information.
+The cluster ID identifies unequivocally the cluster within VCLOUD, and can be obtained with the CSE Kubernetes Clusters UI Plugin, by selecting the desired cluster and obtaining the ID from the displayed information.

 ```hcl